kc_oto.jpg

 Artist Statement

 My work centres on articulating our relationships with each other and the spaces we move through using sound.
-I am particularly interested in the way sound contours our experiences of the world, how we deploy it to connect, occupy, immerse and remove ourselves from locations, events and each other.
+I am particularly interested in the ways sound contours our experiences of the world, and how we deploy it to connect, occupy, immerse and remove ourselves from locations, events and each other.

-I am a field recordist and this practice of recording the sounds in public spaces informs all of my work.
-Everything from vibrations caused by cars and footfalls, to indistinct murmurs, music in public space, and the roar of distant sporting events has found its way into my compositions.
-In its variety, layers and obscurations, the ways in which we together create our soundscape continues to inspire me.
+I am a field recordist, and this practice of recording in public spaces informs all of my work, alongside the building and use of instruments assembled from collected and discarded objects.
+Everything from vibrations caused by cars and footfalls to indistinct murmurs, music in public space, and the distant roar of sporting events has found its way into my compositions, performances and installations.
+In its variety, layers and obscurations, the ways in which we collectively produce our soundscape continues to inspire me.

-As part of this interest I have recently developed a practice involving the creation of sonic transects.
-These projects involve the tracing of a trajectory in sound, and offer an experience of some of the ways we move through the world.
+As part of this interest, I have recently developed a practice involving the creation of sonic transects.
+These projects involve tracing trajectories through space using sound, field recording and performative actions with objects, offering an experiential account of some of the ways we move through and inhabit the world.

 Bio

-Kate Carr’s practice explores the encounters, textures and technologies entangled with field recording using movement, objects and experimental recording techniques.
-She creates intimate, delicate and hybrid soundworlds which centre the interactions and collectivity which generate soundscapes.
-She works across composition, performance and installation.
-Everything from vibrations caused by cars and footfalls, to overheard murmurs, public speeches, music in public space, and the roar of distant sporting events has found its way into her compositions, and live performances.
-Inspired by the layers, minglings and silences in our collective soundscapes, Carr is interested in composing works probe the soundscape for clues as to how we negotiate living together.
-She is particularly focused on hybrid soundscapes: where forest meets town, nuclear power plant meets wetland, booming car stereo meets residential street.
+Kate Carr’s practice explores the encounters, textures and technologies entangled with field recording through movement, the collecting and use of objects as performance tools, and experimental recording techniques.
+She creates intimate, delicate and hybrid soundworlds that centre the interactions and forms of collectivity through which soundscapes are generated.
+Working across composition, performance and installation, her work draws on everything from vibrations caused by cars and footfalls to overheard murmurs, public speeches, music in public space, and the distant roar of sporting events.

-In 2022 Carr also began composing and performing as part of the duo RUBBISH MUSIC with Iain Chambers where the pair build soundscapes from discarded objects.
+In 2022 Carr also began composing and performing as part of the duo Rubbish Music with Iain Chambers where the pair construct and perform soundscapes from discarded objects.
 This live work has seen Carr and Chambers performing with shampoo bottles, toilet plungers, oven grills and rusty saucepans.
+Along with Cath Roberts, Carr is also in the new duo Quartz Sand, with Stratigraphy, their debut album out in 2025.

-Her most recent commissions include: a new composition for The Coventry Biennial and the development of a live performance for Listening to Place at the Barbican.
-She has also been commissioned to produce new work for Late Junction and The Verb on BBC radio 3, and been interviewed on BBC radio 6, The World Service and BBC radio 3.
-In print her work has been featured in The New York Times, The New Yorker, The Telegraph, Pitchfork and The Wire among other publications.
+She has also been commissioned to produce new work for Late Junction and The Verb on BBC radio 3, and her works has been featured on BBC radio 6, The World Service, NPR and BBC radio 3.
+In print her work has been covered by The New York Times, The New Yorker, The Telegraph, Pitchfork and The Wire among other publications.

 Photo: Performing at Cafe Oto by Naomi Morlan.